Seed money: Usage

-Traditionally, companies that have yet to meet listing requirements or qualify for bank loans, recognize VC as providers of financial support and value added services.
+Seed money gives early ventures enough support to begin testing their ideas before any reliable revenue exists.
 Seed money can be used to pay for preliminary operations such as market research and product development.
 Investors can be the founders themselves, using savings and loans.
 They can be family members and friends of the founders.
 Investors can also be outside angel investors, venture capitalists, accredited investors, equity crowdfunding investors, revenue-based financing lenders, or government programs.

+This first level of backing often affects how a project is perceived, since it signals to potential supporters that others view the work as credible and worth exploring.
+Experiments in economics and community programs show that an initial contribution can increase later participation once donors or partners see that someone else has already committed resources.

 Early-stage funding

 Seed capital can be distinguished from venture capital in that venture capital investments tend to come from institutional investors, involve significantly more money, are arm's length transactions, and involve much greater complexity in the contracts and corporate structure accompanying the investment.
 Seed funding is generally one of the first steps investors offer to get startups on their feet before they become fully operational.
 Seed funding involves a higher risk than normal venture capital funding since the investor does not see any existing projects to evaluate for funding.
 Hence, the investments made are usually lower (in the tens of thousands to the hundreds of thousands of dollars range) as against normal venture capital investment (in the hundreds of thousands to the millions of dollars range), for similar levels of stake in the company.
 Seed funding can be raised online using equity crowdfunding platforms such as SeedInvest, Seedrs, and Angels Den.
 Investors make their decision whether to fund a project based on the perceived strength of the idea and the capabilities, skills and history of the founders.